Execute tests and analyze results

 Use one of the ways to execute tests in the project/solution.

-Select tests that you want to execute in the session tab of the Unit Tests window and click Run Unit Tests / Debug Unit Tests on the toolbar or press Ctrl+U, R / Ctrl+U, D.
+Select tests that you want to execute in the session tab of the Unit Tests window and click Run Unit Tests Ctrl+;, R/ Debug Unit Tests Ctrl+;, D on the toolbar.

-To run all tests in the session, click Run All Tests on the toolbar or alternatively, choose in the main menu or press Ctrl+U, Y.
+To run all tests in the session, click Run Current Session Ctrl+;, Y on the toolbar or alternatively, choose from the main menu.

-To continuously run all tests in the session until one of the tests fails, choose Repeat Tests Until Failure from the session's context menu, or go to in the main menu.
+To keep automatically starting and running selected tests until one of the tests fails, choose Run Selected Tests Until Failure from the session's context menu, or from the main menu.

 As tests are running in a unit test session, the Stop Execution button becomes active.
 You can click this button to abort execution of the tests.
 You can run multiple unit test sessions simultaneously.
 However, when you debug tests, only one test session can be executed at a time.

-If necessary, you can always re-run the tests that you executed last by clicking Repeat Previous Run on the toolbar, pressing Ctrl+U, U or choosing in the menu.
+If necessary, you can always repeat execution or coverage analysis of the tests that you executed last by clicking Repeat Previous Run on the toolbar, pressing Ctrl+;, T or choosing in the menu.

-You can also re-run tests that failed by pressing Ctrl+U, F or choosingin the menu.
+You can also re-run tests that failed by pressing Ctrl+;, F or choosingin the menu.

 Run configurations for test sessions

 JetBrains Rider automatically creates a new run configuration for each test session.
-The created run configuration stays synchronized with the corresponding session until you remove the session.
+The created run configuration stays synchronized with the corresponding session until you close the session in the Unit Tests window.

 When the execution is over, the results are visualized in the Unit Tests window.